 - medical history – past or current heart problems, diabetes or stroke.

-Some of these you can change.
-Some you can't.
-The key message is you have an important role to play in your health and the choices you make every day do matter.
-Over time, what we eat, drink, do and how we live increases or decreases our risk of heart disease and stroke.
+Some of these you can change but some you can't.
+However, you have an important role to play in your health.
+The choices you make every day do matter.
+Over time, what you eat, drink, do and how you live increases or decreases your risk of heart disease and stroke.

-When do I need to have an assessment?
+When do I need to have a heart risk assessment?